ShuoYangRobotics/Cerberus/README.md

 This ROS package contains a visual-inertial-leg odometry (VILO) for Unitree A1 robot.
-The package name is currently called vileom, which is an obsolete name, which will be revised in later versions.

 Our goal is to achieve low-cost minimum sensing on legged robots (sensing suites only has one IMU, one stereo camera, leg joint sensors.
 Total cost <$1000).